PoterekM/most-viable-plants/README.md

 This is an application to make the gardening season seamless.
 This application will alert the user if the high is going to be above 90 so they can water the plants accordingly, or if the weather is going to be below 35 so they can cover them.

 ## Installation
-You can visit the application through this link:

 OR:
 In Terminal,